Genivia/ugrep-indexer/README.md

   this approach is that index-based search with `ugrep --index` is no longer
   safe: new and modified files that are not indexed yet will not be searched.*

-- Indexing tiny files might not be effective to speed up grepping.
-This needs further investigation.
-The indexer could skip such tiny files for example.

 - Each N-gram Bloom filter has its own "bit tier" in the hash table to avoid hash conflicts.
 For example 2-grams do not share any bits with 3-grams.
-  This ensures that we never have any false positives with characters being matched that are not part of the pattern.
+  This ensures that we never have any false positives with characters being falsely matched that are actually not part of the pattern.
 However, the 1-gram (single character) bit space is small (at most 256 bits).
 Therefore, we waste some bits when hash tables are larger.
 A possible approach to reduce waste is to combine 1-grams with 2-grams to share the same bit space.
   This is easy to do if we consider a 1-gram being equal to a 2-gram with the second character set to `\0` (NUL).
 We can lower the false positive rate with a second 2-gram hash based on a different hash method.
 Or we can expand the "bit tiers" from 8 to 9 to store 9-grams.
 That will increase the indexing accuracy for longer patterns (9 or longer) at no additional cost.
-On the other hand, that change may cause more false positives when characters are being matched that are not part of the pattern; we lose the advantage of a perfect 1-gram accuracy.
+  On the other hand, that change may cause more false positives when characters are falsely matched that are not part of the pattern; we lose the advantage of a perfect 1-gram accuracy.

 Q&A
 ---